AionSystem/SOVEREIGN-TRACE-PROTOCOL/STANDARDS-ALIGNMENT.md

 **Current Version:** 2.0
 **Applicability:** DoD contractors and subcontractors

+**Important note:** STP provides the **technical audit log infrastructure** for CMMC.
+Full CMMC compliance requires an accredited CMMC Third‑Party Assessment Organization (C3PAO) assessment.
+STP is a tool that supports compliance; it is not itself a certification.

 **Relevant CMMC Controls:**

 | CMMC Domain | Control | STP Alignment |